HardlyDifficult/Tutorials/Chapter2.md

 </details>
 <details><summary>Why not spawn the explosion at transform.position instead of bounds.center?</summary>

 The character sprite was configured with Pivot 'Bottom'.
 The transform.position refers to the location of this pivot point.
-If we were to target tranform.position instead, the explosion would center around the character's feet.
+If we were to target transform.position instead, the explosion would center around the character's feet.

 This component could be reused on other GameObjects which may have a different pivot point.
 It will work correctly so long as the object has a collider.

 We use the collider's bounds to determine where to spawn the explosion.
-The [bounds struct](https://docs.unity3d.com/ScriptReference/Bounds.html) has a number of convienent methods for things like determining the center point of an object.
+The [bounds struct](https://docs.unity3d.com/ScriptReference/Bounds.html) has a number of convenient methods for things like determining the center point of an object.

 </details>